 - Other Business

-Further details can be accessed at the links below.
+Further detail can be accessed via this link or below.

 ELECTION OF MANAGEMENT COMMITTEE MEMBERS